MadcowD/ell/docs/ramblings/0.1.0/a new provider_api.md

 # If we use response_format -> we sshould parse the resposne into the universal format.

-# i like that u can use your proviers params in your @ell.call
+# i like that u can use your proviers params in your @ell2a.call
 # alterntively we coudl do the vercel shit

 # universal params: subset of params